orangecrow/drift/README.md

 # drift
-A racing game focused on physics of drifting
+A racing game focused on physics of drifting (in development)

 Deps: gcc, SDL3, make